08-40

 Adrian Serna, Business Development Specialist, AdvanTech International

-• Compare the performance and cost implications of different materials in battery cooling applications.
+• Compare the thermal, structural, and cost implications of aluminum, composites, and hybrid materials in cooling system design.

-• Examine how laser welding aligns with circular economy principles through improved recyclability and material efficiency.
+• Understand how laser welding contributes to circular economy strategies through enhanced recyclability and reduced CO₂ footprint.

-• Showcase successful implementations of laser-welded cooling plates in EVs, eVTOLs, and stationary energy storage.
+• Review case studies of laser-welded cooling plates in production across EV, eVTOL, and energy storage platforms.

 • The integration of laser welding with emerging battery technologies, such as solid-state batteries.